jmd-dk/concept/concept/docs/installation.rst

 prompt for system-wide (root) installation through the package manager on the system.

-The ``installer`` script is able to bootstrap itself up from just bash, GNU core utilities and a package manager (or just bash and GNU core utilities if all system dependencies are already present).
+The ``installer`` script is able to bootstrap itself up from just Bash, GNU core utilities and a package manager (or just Bash and GNU core utilities if all system dependencies are already present).
 In addition, it builds all library dependencies from source, increasing the total number of dependencies (as many dependencies have other dependencies, and so on).
 For the absolute